gagle/node-deferred-queue/README.md

 Version: 0.2.0

 This module brings to you a very lighweight control flow mechanism that it's meant to be used as the interface between the user synchronous calls and the asynchronous nature of your module.
 It provides a fluent interface, so if your module has an asynchronous api which tends to create the callback pyramid of doom, a deferred queue may help you.
+It can be also used with any built-in function.

 Have you seen the [Redis driver](https://github.com/mranney/node_redis)?
 This is how a deferred queue works.